JetBrains-Research/TestSpark/README.md

 ![Progress bar](readme-images/pngs/ProgressBar.jpg)\
 Once the tests are generated, they can be accessed in the "TestGenie" tool window (under "Generated Tests" tab), accessible via the stripe button on the right-hand side of the IDE:\
 ![Generated Tests](readme-images/gifs/testsAppear.gif)\
 You can examine the created tests, select those you wish to be added to your test class (via checkboxes).
 The tests can also be edited inside their mini-editors.
-Hitting the "Apply to test suite" button will add the selected tests to a test class of your choice.\
+Hitting the "Apply to test suite" button will add the selected tests to a test class of your choice or to a new file.\
 Additionally, the top row of the tool window has buttons for selecting all tests, deselecting all tests, removing (deleting) all tests, and [validating them.](#test-validation-1).
 The user also has an overview of how many tests they currently have selected.\
 ![Quick buttons](readme-images/pngs/selectAll.png)